Doctor of Psychology in Clinical Psychology

 PsyD students must complete a dissertation that (1) is an original scholarly work (not based on previous work) completed by the student under the supervision and guidance of the student’s dissertation chair and committee, and (2) demonstrates the student’s abilities to use research literature and a sound scholarly process to analyze, evaluate, and/or provide new information relevant to the practice of psychology.

 Each PsyD student is placed in a research lab where they will work cooperatively with a faculty member to complete their dissertation.
-Visit our faculty members’ bio pages to learn more about their current areas of research.
+Visit the Travis Research Institute or our faculty members’ bio pages to learn more about their current areas of research.

 In the PsyD program, students are awarded a Master of Arts in Psychology after completing 88 selected units.